yangwao/slides/slides.md

   - Builder
   - REST

-- Best thing? - no middleware server needed
+- Best thing? - no middleware server is needed

 - 15+ calls supported so far